-The consolidated financial statements are prepared based on the application of U.S. GAAP, the most significant of which are described in Note 1 "Summary of Significant Accounting Policies" of the Company's 2021 Annual Report on Form 10-K. To prepare financial statements in conformity with GAAP, management makes estimates, assumptions, and judgments based on available information.
-These estimates, assumptions, and judgments affect the amounts reported in the financial statements and accompanying notes.
+The consolidated financial statements are prepared based on the application of U.S. GAAP, the most significant of which are described in Note 1 "Summary of Significant Accounting Policies" of the Company's 2021 Form 10-K. To prepare financial statements in conformity with GAAP, management makes estimates, assumptions, and judgments assumptions, and judgments are based on available information.
 These estimates, assumptions, and judgments are based on information available as of the date of the financial statements and, as this information changes, actual results could differ from the estimates, assumptions and judgments reflected in the financial statements.
 In particular, management has identified accounting policies that, due to the estimates, assumptions and judgments inherent in those policies, are critical in understanding our financial statements.
 Management has presented the application of these policies to the audit and risk committee of our Board.